Have your next cocktail hour with an Italian flair.

 Il Sorpasso is the perfect spot for a drink after an afternoon at the Vatican museums.
 The wine list is extensive, and they have a limited cocktail menu.
 The cheese and cured meat plates are exceptional.
 They serve cheeses from every Italian region—expect fresh buffalo mozzarella delivered daily from Campania to creamy aged blue cheese from Piemonte.

 Have your Fellini moment at the Bar Canova in the grand Piazza del Popolo.
 The legendary filmmaker was a regular here, and you can visit a dedicated gallery of photographs and his drawings at the back of the cafe.
 Sit at one of the covered outdoor tables, and have a front-row view of Roman piazza life while sipping your spritz.

 Santo is a modern bistro and bar tucked away on a quiet street on the piazza San Cosimato side of Trastevere.
 The cocktail list here is creative, and there are often guest bartenders visiting from other top bars in Italy.
 Santo specializes in inventive bites with fine-dining flair, such as their ginger, anchovy, butter and lemon zest crumble.
 A menu with a limited selection of seafood crudo is also available.

 Comfy couches and eclectic art add to the cozy vibe at this friendly spot near Campo di Fiori.
 Barnum Cafe serves both classic and modern cocktails, and you can add on a delicious plate of prosciutto, salami and cheese if you are feeling peckish before dinner.

 We’d love to have you join us for an aperitivo in Rome at one of our favorite little spots in the city’s most happening neighborhood.
-Come along on our Trastevere by Night: Evening Food & Wine Tasting Experience, and you’ll experience this beloved Italian tradition firsthand!
+Come along on our Trastevere by Night: Gourmet Food & Wine Tasting Experience, and you’ll experience this beloved Italian tradition firsthand!